Could Amazon KDP do more for self-published authors?

 It goes without saying that Amazon KDP has given writers a fantastic publishing platform and have removed the shackles that once bound the book publishing industry.

-With Kindle Direct Publishing and Createspace, Amazon allows any author or small publisher to get their books to the market easily, efficiently and economically.
+With Kindle Direct Publishing, Amazon allows an author or small publisher to get their books to the market easily, efficiently and economically.

 At the same time, it’s a two-way street.